Staying on top of changes in HR compliance can be a difficult task. To help, we’ve compiled 2023’s most anticipated updates.

-Q: Did the Social Security taxable wage limit change for 2021?
+Q: Did the Social Security taxable wage limit change for 2023

-A: Yes, the Social Security wage base increased to $142,800.
+A: Yes, the Social Security wage base increased to $160,200.
 The employer and employee share of Social Security tax remain at 6.2%; Medicare at 1.45%.
-An additional Medicare tax of 0.9% has been imposed on employee wages in excess of $200,000 in a calendar year.
+As of 2021, an added Medicare tax of 0.9% has been imposed on employee wages exceeding $200,000 in a calendar year.

-Q: What changes did the IRS make to the federal income tax for the filing status in 2021?
+Q: What changes did the IRS make to the federal income tax for the filing status in 2023?

-- Head of Household: $18,800
+- Head of Household: $20,800

 Q: What changes did the IRS make to the federal income tax withholding tables?